dzchoi/dropalt/ideas.md

 [RGB]
 * Precise color accuracy isn't necessary — keycaps show everything in a reddish color.
 * RGB_ENABLED is turned on or off from Effects.
+* ADC measurement may be affected.
+* Effects should be implemented in Lua later.
+* Keymaps implement on_lamp_on/off() for an indicator lamp, but cannot process RGB lighting in on_press() because there can be nested keymaps invoked downstream.
+* Underglow leds (perimeter lighting)?

+[Lamp]
+* How to assign a lamp to a slot?
+  --> if the keymap inherits from `Lamp`.
+* Each Lamp is associated with a lamp indicator?

 * Tips
   - `typedef struct lua_State lua_State;`